Skip to Content

 Overview

-Profound hearing loss means very little or no hearing, making everyday sounds nearly impossible to detect.
-It can result from genetics, illness, injury, or ageing.
-Diagnosis involves specialised tests by an audiologist, like our experts at Hearing Aid UK.
+Profound hearing loss means you have very little or no hearing, which makes everyday sounds nearly impossible to detect.
+It can be caused by genetics, illness, injury, or simply ageing

 In this article, we briefly go through the signs, challenges, causes, diagnosis, and how to manage profound hearing loss on a day to day basis.